5 numbers to know for a healthy heart

 If you keep track of these five metrics you'll be on your way to a healthier life!

 During this time of public health concern, the Heart and Vascular Center at The Ohio State University Wexner Medical Center remains open for appointments, including telehealth or video visits.
 For all in-person visits, you can feel secure in the knowledge that our locations are safe.
 We’ve taken significant measures to minimize the risk of the spread of COVID-19 and worked tirelessly to ensure that our patients are protected.

 To schedule an appointment, call 614-293-ROSS.
 Visit our COVID-19 page to get the latest information about how Ohio State is handling the outbreak.

 If you are experiencing an emergency, call 911.
 Don’t wait and don’t risk driving yourself to the hospital.

-At Ohio State, you will be evaluated and treated by our world-class team of heart valve experts, ensuring you receive the most comprehensive care available, often as part of a one-step evaluation.
+At Ohio State, you’ll be evaluated and treated by our world-class team of heart valve experts, ensuring that you receive the most comprehensive care available, often as part of a one-step evaluation.
 Our patients are treated and cared for in the Richard M. Ross Heart Hospital, which has an entire floor dedicated to patients undergoing cardiac catheterization procedures such as aortic valve replacement.
-You will be cared for in a private, spacious room by a team of nurses and support staff who are experienced in caring for patients who have undergone your procedure.
+You’ll be cared for in a private, spacious room by a team of nurses and support staff who are experienced in caring for patients who have undergone a TAVR procedure.